agency42/agency42-website/content/case-studies/daybloom-social-media-automation.md

 ## Executive Summary

 Agency42's Daybloom platform processes **5,000 AI messages weekly** across social media posting, Discord fan interactions, and behind-the-scenes reasoning, creating the most immersive AI experiences in social media automation.
-Since launching in beta with founding partners Prerich and GameOver, the platform has achieved **25% growth in AI message rates** while generating **$50K in revenue**, demonstrating how memory-enabled AI agents can maintain authentic brand personalities at scale.
+Since launching in beta with founding partners Prerich and Game Over, the platform has achieved **25% growth in AI message rates**, demonstrating how memory-enabled AI agents can maintain authentic brand personalities at scale.

 ## The Challenge: Authentic Engagement at Scale